Trump slams impeachment, lauds US economy at Davos forum

 “We are committed to effect those changes, and this is something we are serious about," he added.

 Trump had announced the unexpected availability during a meeting with Iraqi President Barham Salih.
-He rattled off a long list of positive economic statistics and then took questions largely about his impeachment.
+He rattled off a long list of positive economic statistics and brought Azevedo to the lectern, and then he took questions largely about his impeachment.
+He expressed pique that reporters were more focused on the news in Washington than on events at the economic conference.

 Trump arrived in Davos on Tuesday.
 He addressed the forum and over two days has held meetings with leaders from the European Union, Iraq and Pakistan, among others.